Practical 3: Classification¶

 plt.show()

-Base on the ROC curve plot, the following observations can be made:
+Based on the ROC curve plot, the following observations can be made:

 1. ROC Curve Position: The blue ROC curve is above the red line of random guessing, so the classifier performs better than random.

 22. Compare the performance of K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Logistic Regression classifiers on the dataset.
 Use GridSearchCV for hyperparameter tuning for the KNN classifier and evaluate all models using accuracy and F1-score metrics.
+What are your conclusions about the models?
+Do you notice anything unusual on SVM confusion matrix?

 In [28]: